bricksdont/bricksdont.github.io/_posts/2020-12-15-seven-recommendations-for-mt-evaluation.md

 Recommendations
 ===============

-1. [When reporting BLEU scores, compute with translations that are fully postprocessed, and pristine references that have not been tampered with at all.
+1. When reporting BLEU scores, compute with translations that are fully postprocessed, and pristine references that have not been tampered with at all.
-Leave tokenization to the standardized BLEU tool.](https://bricksdont.github.io/posts/2020/12/computing-and-reporting-bleu-scores/)
+Leave tokenization to the standardized BLEU tool. ([Link](https://bricksdont.github.io/posts/2020/12/computing-and-reporting-bleu-scores/))

 2. [Train several models of the same kind with different random seeds.
 Report and discuss the resulting variance.](https://bricksdont.github.io/posts/2020/12/single-training-runs/)